 Notice during your trial:

-• How much faster you get dressed
+• How much faster can you get dressed

 • Which pieces you reach for the most